pallavijadhav31/DeveopsMaterials/README.md

 # DeveopsMaterials
-In this repository you can find some insights of deveops
+In this repository you can find some insights of DevOps